allenai/allennlp-guide/chapters/part3/semantic-parsing-seq2seq.md

 There are two important things to notice:

 1. We are using different vocabulary namespaces for our input tokens and our output tokens.
-The reason we are doing this is becaus this is the easiest way to get a vocabulary for all allowable output tokens in the programming language, which we can use in the model's decoder.
+The reason we are doing this is because this is the easiest way to get a vocabulary for all allowable output tokens in the programming language, which we can use in the model's decoder.
 This also has the side effect of giving a separate embedding for any overlapping tokens in the input and output language.
 An open parenthesis, or the number 2, will get different embeddings if it's in the input